Top 10 Christian News Stories of Chinese Church in 2018

 In early 2018, rumors were spread on the Internet that Sunday schools were forbidden for children and youth and that Communist Party members were not allowed to enter churches in some places of Henan.

 In August, the situation continued to fester across Henan.
 Pictures and videos of the forced removal of church crosses in Henan were published and some local governments tried to persuade Christian villagers to quit attending churches.
-Some churches were affected by surprised by unannounced visits, while others were destroyed, and still some others merged.
+Some churches were affected and surprised by unannounced visits, while others were destroyed, and still some others merged.
 These incidents caused heated online discussion and huge reactions among the Chinese Christian community.

 Signs saying that minors and Party members were not allowed to attend church were placed on all registered churches in cities such as Anyang, Zhengzhou, Nanyang, and Xuchang.
 National flags were also put on local churches.